 A Russian naval intelligence ship was evacuated and sank off the coast of Turkey after colliding with a vessel carrying livestock, according to Turkish officials, in a dense fog.
 Matthew Larotonda reports.

 Istanbul: A Russian naval intelligence ship sank off Turkey’s Black Sea coast after colliding with a vessel carrying livestock on Thursday and all 78 personnel on board were evacuated, Turkey’s coastal safety authority said.
 The ship, identified as the ‘Liman’, collided...

-Ian Lancaster Fleming (1908-1964) was an author, journalist, and naval intelligence officer.
-Educated at Eton, Sandhurst, and the universities of Munich and Geneva, Fleming was in the Naval Intelligence Division during WWII, involved in planning Operation Goldeneye, 30 Assault Unit and T-Force.
-It is now known that he liaised between the Admiralty and Bletchley Park.
+Ian Lancaster Fleming (1908-1964), at home in his study.
+He was an author, journalist, and naval intelligence officer.
+Educated at Eton, Sandhurst, and the universities of Munich and Geneva, Fleming moved through several jobs before he started writing.
+In the Naval Intelligence Division during WWII, he was involved in planning Operation Goldeneye, 30 Assault Unit and T-Force.
 His wartime service and career as a journalist provided the background and detail of the James Bond/007 novels.

 1 1940 Naval Intelligence monitors Gunther Prien The Anti-Submarine Warfare Branch of Naval Intelligence monitored the patrols of individual U-boats.
 The October 1940 report shows the known sinkings by U-47 commanded by Kapitanleutnant Prien during his 28 day September patrol. - See more at: http://ww2today.com